 “Humanity is using natural resources at an astonishing rate,” Google notes in its first comprehensive Environmental Report, released at the end of 2016.
 In a section titled “Addressing a global challenge,” Google cites Global Footprint Network data from Earth Overshoot Day: “In 2015, global demand for resources was equivalent to 1.5 times what the earth can support in one year.”
 Kate Brandt, Google’s lead for sustainability, spoke about Earth Overshoot Day at SXSW Eco in 2016 (see 11:50 – 13:00).

-A new five-year sustainability program launched in June 2016 by Royal Philips was inspired by Global Footprint Network’s Ecological Footprint-UN Human Development Index (HDI) framework, as included in WWF International’s Living Planet Report.
+A five-year sustainability program launched in June 2016 by Royal Philips was inspired by Global Footprint Network’s Ecological Footprint-UN Human Development Index (HDI) framework, as included in WWF International’s Living Planet Report.
 As noted on Philips’ website, the company developed its sustainability program based on two dimensions: 1) social dimension (HDI) and 2) ecological dimension (Footprint).

 “I continue to use Global Footprint Network’s numbers more than any other (except perhaps 2 degrees).”

-STEVE HOWARD, Chief Sustainability Officer, IKEA
+STEVE HOWARD, Former Chief Sustainability Officer, IKEA